parthj000/Scribes_collab/Readme.md

 1. **Active Users:**

-   - 🌐 Register and log in.
+   - 🌐 Registered and logged in.
    - ✏️ Create, read, update, and delete their blogs effortlessly.
    - 🚀 Enjoy full CRUD capabilities, empowering a personalized blogging experience.

 2. **Passive Users:**
+   - 🌐 Not Registered and logged in.
    - 📖 Limited to exploring and savoring a vast array of captivating blogs.
-   - 🔒 Not access to update or deleting a post,but can read your favourite blog.
+   - 🔒 Not access to update or deleting a post,but will be able to read your favourite blog.

 ### Database Management

 - **Database:** MongoDB 🍃
 - **User Data:**
+  - 🔐 Authentication using JWT.
-  - 🔐 Safely stored
+  - 🔐 Decentrallized Data
   - 🔒 Passwords hashed to ensure the utmost protection.

 ### Admin Panel